Complete the form below to learn more about the benefits of our online graduate programs in education.

 The purpose of this independent study course is to provide students in the High Incidence Disabilities Master's program an opportunity to demonstrate their professional growth in an online portfolio.
 Students will include artifacts (including course assignments) and reflections.
 The course will end with recorded presentations and final reviews of the submitted projects by the Instructors and committees of two other faculty members.
 Usually the Faculty Advisor for the cohort participates in these committees.

 Special Education licensure and endorsement varies from state to state, as does the terminology used in describing the knowledge that is required and the students to whom it applies.
-In general, the terms “high-incidence,” “adaptive,” “cross-categorical” and “multi-categorical” have...Continue Reading...
+In general, the terms “high-incidence,” “adaptive,” “cross-categorical” and “multi-categorical” have similar meanings...Continue Reading...